 BOOKS

-INSUFFERABLE TOOLS: BIG TECH AND THE BROKEN MACHINE
+INSUFFERABLE TOOLS: FEMINISM AGAINST BIG TECH

 RE-UNDERSTANDING MEDIA: FEMINIST EXTENSIONS OF MARSHALL MCLUHAN